zerosalife/zerosalife.github.io/source/_posts/2015-09-12-cheeky-tinted-blobs.markdown

 ---
 I'm following along with [@pentadact](https://twitter.com/pentadact)'s tutorial video [here](https://youtu.be/I5qxIhdEx28?t%3D1m33s) (You can see the finished result around 6 minutes into the video).

-Insert screenshot here.
-Make sure to add a screenshot to the README.org as well.

 {% img center /images/assets/tinted-blobs-screenshot.png 1434 1434 %}

 <!--more-->